kirixvelu/project-108/src/blog/article-114.md

 ---
-layout: article
-title: NDP Corruption and Destruction of Public Trust
+title: Corruption and Destruction of NDP Trust
 date: 2022-10-20
 category: "corruption"
 ---